How did Disko Island get its name?

-According to legend, Disko Island was pulled north from the south, by two strong kayakers, using a single strain of hair from a newborn baby.
-The kayakers were going strong until they reached the what is known today as Disko Bay, where a Witch from Ilulissat spotted them and put a curse on them, stopping them from going further north.
+According to legend, Disko Island was pulled north from the south by two strong kayakers.
+Moreover, the legend says they used a single strain of hair from a newborn baby.
+The kayakers were going strong until they reached what is known today as Disko Bay, where a Witch from Ilulissat spotted them and put a curse on them, stopping them from going further north.

 Which isn’t too far from reality, Disko Island did indeed come from somewhere else!
 It’s a volcanic island, much younger than the rest of Greenland, which rose up from the continental split where you now find Iceland.
 The volcanic soil is rich in nutrients and therefore far greener than the mainland on the same longitude.
 It also means that the rocks and mountains differ greatly from anywhere else in Greenland.

-In Greenlandic, the island is named Qeqertarsuaq – “The big island”, which means that the word Disko has come from somewhere else.
-Some say that it is because the island is so rounded that the name comes from the Greek word Diskos – as in the disc you throw.
-Others are sure that it’s slang for Discovery Island, there is even an article from 1883 claiming that it is because the mountains with the flat tops look like the Danish desks.
+In Greenlandic, the island is named Qeqertarsuaq – “The big island”.
+That means that the word Disko has come from somewhere else.
+Some say it is because the island is so rounded that the name comes from the Greek word “Diskos”.
+Like the disc, you throw.
+Others are sure that it is slang for Discovery Island.
+There is even an article from 1883 claiming that it is because the mountains with the flat tops look like the Danish desks.

-In any case, the Disko Island and the Disko Bay have stunning natural landscapes, and I wholeheartedly recommend travelling there, even though we’re not quite sure how it got its name.
+In any case, Disko Island and Disko Bay have stunning natural landscapes, and I wholeheartedly recommend traveling there, even though we’re not quite sure how it got its name.